annaeremenko865/script_exam/README.md

-# JS code for amination
+# JS code for examination